Tour

 Le Mas Bottero

-In front of the terrace, the lush-green garden boasts the chef's herb garden, the hen house and a play area for children.
+In front of the terrace, the verdant garden is home to the chef's aromatic garden, the chicken coop and a children's play area.

 Details

-In front of the terrace, the lush-green garden boasts the chef's herb garden, the hen house and a play area for children.
+In front of the terrace, the verdant garden is home to the chef's aromatic garden, the chicken coop and a children's play area.

 Accommodation